Satyabrata-K/Zepto-Inventory-Management-Using-Sql/README.md

 • Grouped inventory into Low, Medium, and Bulk based on weight.

 🔹 **Inventory Weight by Category**
-•"Chocolates & Candies" dominate in total inventory weight — useful for logistics.
+• "Chocolates & Candies" dominate in total inventory weight — useful for logistics.

 ## 🛠 Tools Used